changeworld/azure-docs.it-it/includes/virtual-machines-imds.md

 #### <a name="parameters"></a>Parametri

-None (l'endpoint non viene sottoversione).
+Nessuno (questo endpoint non è in versione nonversione).

 #### <a name="response"></a>Risposta